Zillion (TV series): OVA

 Zillion: Burning Night, known in Japan as Red Photon Zillion: Songstress's Nocturne (赤い光弾ジリオン 歌姫夜曲, Akai Kodan Jirion Utahime Yakyoku), is a Japanese direct-to-video anime release by Tatsunoko.
 It is also referred to as Red Bullet Zillion: Burning Night and Zillion: Burning Night Special.
 It was released on June 21, 1988.

 According to Toshinori Otsuri, it is inspired by Streets of Fire.

 Plot

 In the peaceful aftermath of the Nozsa wars, the charismatic heroes known as "White Nuts" have changed career paths to becoming music making rock stars.
-Their music career would soon be interrupted by a new threat of colonial settlers.
-Apple is kidnapped by the sadistic ODAMA Clan, a family of ruthless killers.
+Their music career is soon interrupted by a new threat of colonial settlers.
+Apple is kidnapped by ODAMA Clan, a family of ruthless killers.
 Located in a heavily fortified mountain retreat, J.J. and company attempt a rescue mission with their laser weapon Zillion, but the former Knights only have a limited supply of Zillium for the Zillion guns.
 A mysterious stranger named Rick, a wondering bodyguard for the ODAMA Clan, turns out to be an old lover of Apple.